Sanju Samson Reveals Move to CSK for IPL 2026: Leaving Emotions Behind

 Facing the Rajasthan Royals and keeping things professional

-CSK opens the season against Rajasthan on March 30 in Guwahati, and Samson confirmed he will treat the encounter like any other competitive fixture.
-He repeated that he will not allow past affiliations to affect his on-field focus.
+Chennai’s first game of the season is against Rajasthan on March 30 in Guwahati, and Samson says he will play it as he would any other competitive match.
+He said he won’t let his past with Rajasthan affect how he plays.

 What CSK and fans can expect from Samson this season